TL;DR

-As an FCA-authorised broker that has helped arrange over 900,000 policies, WeCovr provides expert guidance on navigating the UK’s health landscape.
-This article explores head lice treatment and how private medical insurance can offer valuable support for your family’s well-being when you need it most.
+As a broking firm that has helped arrange over 1,000,000 policies of various kinds, WeCovr and, where appropriate, broker partners provide expert guidance on navigating the UK’s health landscape.
+This article explores head lice treatment and how private medical insurance can offer valuable support for your family’s well-being when you may need it most.

 WeCovr's guide to managing head lice outbreaks and when private GP access is helpful